 The first part of conference is usually taken up with consultative sessions.
 These are relatively informal, organised by the Federal Policy Committee to discuss policy papers, which are in the process of being drafted, or by parliamentary teams to discuss topical issues.

 The exhibition is located in the Expo area (online conference) and there are stands from charities, commercial organisations, government bodies, publishers, NGOs and party bodies.

 The party bodies are Lib Dem-affiliated organisations with special interests.
 You can use these bodies to explore and campaign on your particular interests within the Party framework.
 The people running the stands and have in-depth knowledge on how they operate, so never be afraid to ask for advice.

 The Fringe is a hectic programme of 20+ sessions - check out the fringe guide for the full schedule.

 Sessions are organised by national newspapers, NGOs, businesses, and internal party groups and there are a huge variety of formats, including panel sessions, debates and Q&As.

 Most are open to all conference attendees but entry will be on a first-come, first-served basis and latecomers may be turned away, so make sure you get there early!
-Some fringes are by invitation, so please check the fringe listing on the app.
+Some fringes are by invitation, so please check the fringe listing in the directory.

 Training sessions are run by the party’s Campaigns Department, the Association of Liberal Democrat Councillors (ALDC) or other party bodies, and are a great way to acquire new skills

 There are a huge range of options available, including: public speaking, chairing and managing meetings, organising volunteers, and deep dives into policy topics.

 Training runs throughout the day, so double-check for any clashes with sessions you wish to attend in the auditorium.

 At each conference, there will be a series of Spokespeople Q&A sessions.